ducksonmoon/ducksonmoon.github.io/src/posts/reactive-programming-from-scratch-in-javascript.md

 ### **Different Types** (in RxJS)

 1. **Subject**: No initial value.
 Subscribers see only subsequent emissions.
-2. **BehaviorSubject**: Holds one “current value,” so new subscribers get the most recent emission immediately.
+2. **BehaviorSubject**: Holds one "current value," so new subscribers get the most recent emission immediately.
 3. **ReplaySubject**: Buffers a set number of past emissions (or time window) and replays them to new subscribers.
 4. **AsyncSubject**: Only emits the _final_ value (the value upon completion).